Uganda/Rwanda: Forcible Return Raises Grave Concerns

 In 2011 Mutabazi fled Rwanda and sought asylum in Uganda, where he was granted refugee status in October 2011.
 On July 12, 2012, a man armed with a gun came to his house in Kasangati, a suburb of Kampala, and fired at Mutabazi, but missed him.
 After this incident, the Ugandan government and the office of the United Nations High Commissioner for Refugees (UNHCR) arranged for Mutabazi to be placed under police protection in a guesthouse in a different area.

-On August 20, 2013, a group of armed men, some in Ugandan police uniforms, others in civilian clothes, abducted Mutabazi from the guesthouse, forced him into a , and drove off with him.
+On August 20, 2013, a group of armed men, some in Ugandan police uniforms, others in civilian clothes, abducted Mutabazi from the guesthouse, forced him into a car, and drove off with him.
 Some of the men in the car were speaking Kinyarwanda, the language of Rwanda, Mutabazi has said.
 Mutabazi was released the same day, after senior Ugandan government and police officials intervened.

 The Ugandan authorities and the UNHCR then arranged to move Mutabazi to a different location, where he was under 24-hour police protection.
 It was from this second location that he disappeared on October 25.